JINC • Life Clarity • Updated March 2026

 Financial worry is a major anxiety source.
 Creating clarity here brings immense relief:

-Practical Support: If financial organisation feels overwhelming, organisations like Citizens Advice offer free, confidential guidance on managing financial affairs, which can complement your personal planning.
+Practical Support: If financial organisation feels overwhelming, organisations like Citizens Advice ↗ offer free, confidential guidance on managing financial affairs, which can complement your personal planning.
+For a deeper dive, our Beyond the Will post covers financial documentation in detail.

 4. The Modern Essential: Digital Peace of Mind

-Digital photo and memory preservation plans - for support why not check out our blog on digital legacy
+- Digital photo and memory preservation plans – our digital legacy guide covers this comprehensively

 How Structured Planning Tools Transform Anxiety